1Mill/notes/presentations/hands-on-agile-45-fast-scaling.md

 * A vertically scaled agile company disolves these design, database, and security teams and embedded these people into each end-to-end team.
 This ways, teams get all the needed skills to deliver customer value independently but without dependencies.
 A trait which eliminates waiting from the cycle time.

-* How to adopt Fast Agile:
+* How to adopt FAST Agile:
   1. Start with two willing teams that work closely together
   2. Teach collective ownership and collaborative skills (i.e. working agreements) if needed
   3. Implement FAST